gcallah/BookReviews/salter.md

 As someone who has repeatedly committed the venial sin of reviewing academic books, I find too many academic writers seem to believe that the best way of showing one's intelligence is to write obscurely.
 Salter does not suffer from that
-illusion: his writing is always pellucid.
+delusion: his writing is always pellucid.
 A minor quibble: Salter does employ the contemporary, nearly instinctual habit of announcing in advance and retrospectively repeating one's main argument.
 At one point he writes, "It will be helpful to summarize the arguments thus far" (127).
 My reaction was, "Not really: I have been following along."
 I cannot recall a single classic work of philosophy, social theory, or history that follows this method: I think it is a journalistic